root-project/web/cling/cling_build_instructions.md

 ## Binaries cling

-You can find our nightly binary snapshots <a href="https://root.cern/download/cling/">here</a>
+Our nightly binary snapshots are currently not available.

 ## Building from source